CatherineH1/funIHC/README.md

 ## Overview
 This repository contains R and MATLAB implementations of funIHC.

-An example demonstrating how to use both the R and MATLAB versions, along with the data required to reproduce the simulations and benchmark examples described in our paper, is provided.
+An example demonstrating how to use both the R and MATLAB versions, along with the data required to reproduce the simulations described in our paper, is provided.

 ## Options